recallnet/ceramic-tests/README.md

 These tests do not assume any network topology.
 Smoke tests live outside of this repo.

+## Prerequisites

+These test assume you have already set up Keramik.
+If you are not also making changes to Keramik itself, you will likely want to configure Keramik to always use the 'latest' imageTag.
+See comments in k8s/operator/kustomization.yaml for instructions on how to do that.

 ## Environment Variables

 The test suite is configured via environment variables.